G-o-K-U/whatsapp-voice-cab-booking/README.md

 **2. Location as context, not constraint**

-Instead of forcing nearest-distance ranking, the last known drop location is used to bias results at the city/area level, improving recognition over strict proximity.
+Instead of forcing nearest-distance ranking, the last known  location is used to bias results at the city/area level, improving recognition over strict proximity.

 **3. Explicit state handling**